Microbial Contamination Monitors

 Selecting an Airborne Particle Counter

 Do you know the right particle counter you need when it comes to monitoring environments, communications, monitoring purposes, desired flow rate, and particle sizes?
+Selecting an airborne particle counter starts with knowledge of what you need, then finding the right solution.

-This application note will help you:
+This application note will help you select an airborne particle counter by helping you:

 • Understand how to monitor your clean environments in accordance with ISO standards